Frank Ritter Memorial Ice Arena

-The Frank Ritter Memorial Ice Arena, known colloquially as "The Ritter", is an ice arena on the campus of the Rochester Institute of Technology in Henrietta, a suburb of Rochester, New York, United States.
-It is the former home to the RIT Tigers ice hockey teams and current home to the Genesee Figure Skating Club.
-Its official capacity for ice hockey games is 2,100.
+The Frank Ritter Memorial Ice Arena, known colloquially as "The Ritter", is an arena on the campus of the Rochester Institute of Technology in Henrietta, a suburb of Rochester, New York, United States.
+It is the former home to the RIT Tigers ice hockey teams and the Genesee Figure Skating Club.
+Its official capacity for ice hockey games was 2,100.

 The building was erected in 1968 when RIT moved from downtown Rochester to a new suburban campus in nearby Henrietta.
 Frank Ritter, a furniture maker famous for his dental chairs, helped found the Mechanics Institute, a forerunner of the Rochester Institute of Technology, in 1885.
 The Ritter-Clark Rink on the downtown campus had previously been named in part for Frank Ritter.
 Frank Ritter Shumway, Ritter's grandson and a major figure in U.S. Figure Skating, was a generous benefactor of RIT, and he ensured that the ice rink on the new campus was named for his grandfather.

-The arena is also home to the Genesee Figure Skating Club, founded in 1955 by F. Ritter Shumway.
+The arena was also home to the Genesee Figure Skating Club, founded in 1955 by F. Ritter Shumway.

 The ice surface measures 85 feet by 185 feet (26 m by 56 m), with the goals at the north and south ends.
 The home bench, scorer's table, and penalty boxes are on the west side; the visiting bench is on the east side, with the men's and women's home locker rooms underneath the east bleachers.
-The Pike Press Box (room for 16 with 5 telephones and ethernet access) and the President's Box (stadium-style seating for 16) are two stories up from the ice surface, on the south side of the rink.
+The Pike Press Box (room for 16 with 5 telephones and Ethernet access) and the President's Box (stadium-style seating for 16) are two stories up from the ice surface, on the south side of the rink.

 A new scoreboard was purchased and installed in time for RIT's inaugural Men's Division I season, 2005–2006.
 Previous renovations in 2000 improved the lighting, acoustics, and concessions in the arena.
 In 2010, the Institute announced a $3.5 million expansion project to include new locker rooms, offices, video rooms, and training rooms.